BigDataIA-Fall2023-Team2/Final_Project/README.md

 # Final_Project

-### AI-Enhanced Newsphere: A Personalized News Digest Platform
+### AI-Enhanced NewsSphere: A Personalized News Digest Platform

 Introducing a news application project that lets you stay informed and organized effortlessly.